mindgruve/gordo-proxy/README.md

      */

-You can also manually update the entity by calling the method syncEntity() or by accessing the protected property $entity inside your Proxy.
+You can also manually update the entity by calling the method syncData() or by accessing the protected property $entity inside your Proxy.